Jashcraf/Jashcraf/README.md

 # Aloha kākou, I'm Jaren

-I'm a NASA Hubble Fellow at UC Santa Barbara working in [Dr. Max Millar-Blanchaer's](https://github.com/maxwellmb) lab studying polarization and high-contrast imaging.
+I'm a NASA Hubble Fellow at UC Santa Barbara working in [Dr. Max Millar-Blanchaer's](https://github.com/maxwellmb) [Exopol Lab](https://github.com/UCSB-Exoplanet-Polarimetry-Lab) studying polarization and high-contrast imaging.
 I got my Ph.D. in Optical Sciences at the University of Arizona working with [Dr. Ewan Douglas](https://github.com/douglase), Dr. Daewook Kim, and [Dr. A.J.
 Riggs](https://github.com/ajeldorado) on a NSTGRO Fellowship.

 My primary research interests are in integrated physical optics modeling for high-contrast imaging, with a particular emphasis on linking ray traces with wave propagation, and polarization.